SandyRodger/JS_210/assessment_revisions.md

 This demonstrates that Javascript is a dynamically typed language, meaning a variable can refer to a value of any data type and can be reassigned without throwing an exception (with the exception of const declared variables).

 This isn't the correct concept.
 Can you try again to identify the concept that explains why greet utilizes the string 'Hello' instead of 'Hi', even though greeting referenced 'Hi' when greet was defined?

+My answer:

+This demonstrates the concept of closure, which states that functions retain access to the vriables in scope at their definition.

 ### 10